Skip to main content

 }

-Unsigned transaction data retrieved in tx_unsigned_hex field should be passed to a secure environment for cold-signing by the master wallet.
+Unsigned transaction data retrieved in tx_unsigned_hex field should be passed to the secure environment for cold-signing by the master wallet.

-2. Using RPC sing_transfer sing the transaction using the master wallet.
+2. Using RPC sign_transfer sign the transaction using the master wallet.

 RPC example: